haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 ![autonomous cars](/assets/openstack-location-based-vm/autonomous-cars-mec.gif)
 *Car to car communication via MEC cloudlet, reduces the latency by several magnitude orders*

-# OpenStack And MEC Cloudlets Placement
-OpenStack is being the de facto in virtualization platform, and in our case it is the heart of IT infrastructure, provisioning the MEC resources.

-The requirement for the infrastructure is to being able of dynamically adapting to the application needs and scaling according to resource requirements.

-In the case of the autonomous cars it means that in the case of multiple car traffic the application platform would be required to scale and provision sufficient cpu resources which will answer to their computation resources' needs.

 # Nova Host Aggregates